 - Chives are in the same plant family as garlic making them antibacterial.
 They’re also high in Vitamin C for an extra immune boosting burst.

 - Oregano contains antioxidants that when tossed into hot water for a foot bath can help sweat out a cold.
-This is the most traditional herb used in an oxymel.
+Oregano is also the most traditional herb used in an oxymel.

 - Sage is a great choice for sore throats.